-Veteran Dependents: Services will be provided to dependents of veterans to include: spouse, son, daughter, including stepchild and adopted child of a Texas Veteran. .
+Veteran Dependents: Services will be provided to dependents of veterans to include: spouse, son, daughter, Step-child and adopted child of a Texas Veteran.
+A child of a veteran to include son, daughter, step-child and adopted child (children) must be 18 years or younger to receive services.